 Take this medicine exactly as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.

 This medicine should come with a Medication Guide.
 It is very important that you read and understand this information.
 Be sure to ask your doctor about anything you do not understand.

-Fluvoxamine may be taken with or without food or on a full or empty stomach.
+Fluvoxamine may be taken with or without food.
 Take this medicine at bedtime, unless your doctor tells you otherwise.

 Swallow the extended-release capsule whole.
 Do not crush, break, or chew it.